zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 **Important:** default settings assume 2 cores per compute node! (small amazon ec2 instance).
 If you start the bigBenchClusterDataGen on bigger machiens you will run into a `java.lang.OutOfMemoryError: GC overhead limit exceeded` error.
 To Avoid this, please adapt setEnvVars -> BIG_BENCH_DATAGEN_JVM_ENV if you have compute nodes with more CPU cores.
 In this case remove the argument: `-Xmx750m`

+**Important** Provide appropriate scale factor to generate the volume of data.
+With no scale factor defined the system will generate ~6.5GB of data, this size is sufficient to test the benchmark on your laptop, you need to create a minimum of 50-100GB/node.
+We suggest using scale factor 5 or 10 to start with 2 nodes, 20 for a 4 node cluster.

+E.g. $BIG_BENCH_BASH_SCRIPT_DIR/bigBenchClusterDataGen.sh -sf 10

 The data are being generated directly into HDFS (into the benchmarks/bigbench/data/ directory, absolute HDFS path is /user/ec2-user/benchmarks/bigbench/data/).

 Default HDFS replication count is 1 (data is onyl stored on the generating node).
 You can change this in the $BIG_BENCH_HOME/setEnvVars file by changing the variable